Finimpact

 Types of Startup Business Loans

 Many brand-new business ventures find it difficult to get funding.
-A Pepperdine University study showed that only 34% of small businesses secured funding through a bank, compared to 75% of their larger competitors.
+A Pepperdine University study showed that only 34% of small businesses secure funding through a bank, compared to 75% of their larger competitors.
 But there are options available, including:

 • Lenders that specialize in new businesses: We’ve covered many of these lenders above.
 While eligibility requirements can be stringent, good rates are available to those that qualify.